 A Parental NOTIFICATION (not CONSENT) law is now in effect in the state of Illinois.
 The law requires that we notify a parent, grandparent, step-parent living in the home or a legal guardian, before a patient who is under the age of 18 can have an abortion procedure.
 Only one adult family member needs to be notified, and the patient can choose who is notified and how they will be notified.

 Parental Notification is not the same thing as parental consent.
 The adult family member does not have to give permission for the abortion procedure, or agree with your decision.
 The law only requires that patients under the age of 18 and your health care provider tell an adult family member that you are going to have an abortion procedure.

 We respect your privacy.
 We will never give your adult family member, or anyone, any medical information or information about your appointment, unless you specifically ask us to do so.

-This law may not apply to you, or is handled differently under the following situations:
+This law may not apply to you, or is handled differently in these situations:

 We know that this can be a confusing process.
-There are many different options for you and we have staff available to talk with you and help you decide which option is best for you.
-Please call us to discuss your questions and concerns at (312) 462-1846.
+There are many different options and we have staff available to talk with you and help you decide which option is best for you.
+Please call us to discuss your questions and concerns at 312-707-8988